Skip to main content

 Indiana Dog Bite Laws

-Your fluffy little poodle has never harmed a fly, but for some reason felt inclined to sink her teeth into your mail carrier's left ankle, drawing blood and causing a painful infection.
-You honestly had no reason to suspect she'd do such a thing, but Indiana law holds you liable for the injuries all the same.
-Had she bitten your next-door neighbor, you wouldn't have been liable -- unless it had happened before.
-Sound confusing?
-Get some clarity on Indiana dog bite laws in the following sections.
+Your happy pooch had never harmed a fly before but, for some reason, felt inclined to sink her teeth into your mail carrier's left ankle.
+The dog bite injury drew blood and caused a painful infection.
+You had no reason to suspect she'd do such a thing, but Indiana law holds you liable for the injuries.
+Had she bitten your next-door neighbor instead, you wouldn't have been liable unless it had happened before.

 Indiana Dog Bite Laws: The Basics

-Chances are, you'll want to pursue your legal options if you've been attacked and injured by someone else's dog.
+If you're facing medical bills after a dog attack, you'll want to pursue your legal options.
 If you do, you'll want to understand the letter of the law.
-Since statutes are often difficult to decipher, we've compiled the following "plain English" summary of Indiana's dog bite laws in the following table.
+Since statutes are often difficult to decipher, we've compiled the following plain English summary of Indiana's dog bite laws in the following table.

 Indiana Code, Title 15, Section 20-1-1, et seq.